and royal willfulness leads to a Puritan exodus,

 After the death of Elizabeth, James rose to the unification of all three thrones in the 'Union of the Crowns'.
 Once seated on the English throne, he became known as James I, and the House of Stuart took it's place, following in succession the House of Tudor.
 He based himself in England, the largest of the realms, where he ordained himself the "King of Great Britain and Ireland," and advocated for a single parliament, which would politically unite England and Scotland.

 But in the dark alleyways of London, treachery is always afoot -- just ask Holms.
 In 1605, on the eve of the state opening of the second session of James' first English Parliament, a dissident Catholic named Fawkes, was discovered in the cellars of the parliament buildings.
 He was hiding in a pile of wood next to 36 barrels of gunpowder.
 He was intending to blow up Parliament House the next day as King James, along with his family would be in attendance.
-With Fawkes' plans foiled, the reign of James the First would live on, and English Protestantism would continue to more or less prosper under his authority.
+Fawkes was only one of a group of Catholic co-conspirators that intended to assassinate the king and his family as a protest against the king's treatment of Catholics.
+With Fawkes' plans foiled (known as the Gunpowder Plot), the reign of James the First would live on, and English Protestantism would continue to more-or-less prosper under his reign.

 EARLY ENGLISH LANGUAGE BIBLES